Don't Buy Equities Yet

 If bailout packages and monetary easing fail, we would most likely see the an increased amount of defaults, unemployment spiking and most likely the pension system turning into another full-blown systemic risk as I outlined here.

 I still believe that the unprecedented amount of monetary stimulus, bailout packages and helicopter money will be able to keep everything together.
-I am not saying that necessarily they are the right measures and that post Covid-19 financial system will be working properly, but they are at least a solution that might could for the time being.
+I am not saying that necessarily they are the right measures and that post Covid-19 financial system will be working properly, but they are at least a solution that might work for the time being.

 I am still keeping a fair amount of liquidity and most importantly gold for the reasons I mentioned in my previous articles.
 I will slowly start to increase my current equity holdings, but that is unlikely to happen over the next few weeks or even months.